Viet1004/Depixelizing/docs/README.md

 3. After changing the shape of the pixel, we use spline curve to smooth out the shape

+For the detailed implementation of the algorithm, see [here](https://johanneskopf.de/publications/pixelart/paper/pixel.pdf)

+For brief walkthrough of our implementation, see the report

+## Execution

 The executable files are in the folder "build"

 To run the code, simple type
 ```
 ./DEPIXELIZER input_path output_path
 ```

-For the detailed implementation of the algorithm, see [here](https://johanneskopf.de/publications/pixelart/paper/pixel.pdf)

-For brief walkthrough of our implementation, see the report